 In August 2018, the FASB issued updated guidance on customer's accounting for implementation costs incurred in a cloud computing arrangement that is a service contract.
-Under this updated standard, when the arrangement includes a license to software developed for internal use, implementation costs are capitalized and amortized on a straight-line basis over the related contract terms, and a liability is also recognized to the extent the payments attributable to the software license are made over time.
-When the cloud computing arrangement does not include a software license, implementation costs are to be expensed as incurred.
+Under this updated standard, a customer in a cloud-computing arrangement that is a service contract is required to follow guidance on software developed for internal use to determine which implementation costs to capitalize as assets or expense as incurred.
+This standard aligns the accounting for implementation costs for hosting arrangements, regardless of whether they convey a license to the hosted software.
+The standard requires that capitalized implementation costs related to a hosting arrangement that is a service contract be amortized over the term of the hosting arrangement, beginning when the component of the hosting arrangement is ready for its intended use, similar to requirements in guidance on software developed for internal use.
+In addition, costs incurred during the preliminary project and post-implementation phases are expensed as they are incurred.
 The updated standard is effective for public companies for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019, with early adoption permitted.
-We do not expect the adoption of this updated standard will have a material impact on our consolidated financial statements.
+We do not expect the adoption of this standard will have a material impact to our consolidated financial statements.